meltano/meltano/docs/src/_contribute/tests.md

 We recommend you familiarize yourself with [Pytest fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html), [Pytest parametrization](https://docs.pytest.org/en/latest/how-to/parametrize.html), and [`unittest.mock`](https://docs.python.org/dev/library/unittest.mock.html).

+### Pytest Best Practices

+When possible, ensure Pytest is reporting no errors, failures, warnings, xpasses (i.e. tests that we expected would fail passing instead), or unexpected skips.
+Additionally, the execution time should be consistent and short.
+Consider gating a test behind an optional `slow` or similar Pytest marker if it is slow or resource-hungry.

+After running Pytest in CI, a table summarizing all of the runs for every supported platform can be viewed by going to `https://github.com/meltano/meltano/actions/workflows/test.yml?query=branch:<your-branch-name>`, and selecting the top (i.e. most recent) result.

+If a test needs a particular environment in which to execute, do not rely on other tests to establish it.
+Tests that need a particular environment should either explicitly depend on other tests (via a Pytest plugin), use a fixture to establish it, or establish it themselves.
+It should be possible to execute the tests in a random order, and have them all (or any subset of them) consistently pass.

 ### Using Docker under Pytest

 If you'd like to add tests that rely on a Docker container running, you can do that by using `pytest-docker`.
 A session-scoped fixture for the service running under Docker should be added within the directory `tests/fixtures/docker`.
 The Docker service itself should be defined in `tests/fixtures/docker/docker-compose.yml`.